 Some of us climb into bed and fall asleep straight away, whereas others may be having trouble sleeping and could be suffering from a mild or severe sleep disorder.

-If you’re one of those who struggle to get a good nights rest and are wondering how to get better sleep, you’re on the right page.
+If you’re one of those who struggles to get a good nights rest and are wondering how to get better sleep, you’re on the right page.
 Though we may not have the cure, natural remedies for insomnia start with healthy habits, therefore you may want to consider some of the below tips for better sleep and see if they help:

 1. Mattresses and pillows